Using the OpenID Connect Hybrid Flow

 scope in the request.

-If things are setup correctly, then the user should be presented with a login form.
-If this is a first use and no accounts are created, you can click Create Account, and register a new account.
+If configured correctly, then you should be presented with a login form.
+If this is a first use and no accounts have been created yet, you can click Create Account, and register a new account.

-After logging in, the user’s browser will be redirected to the redirect URI of the client application.
+After logging in, the browser is redirected to the redirect URI of the client application.
 A fragment will

 be added to the URI containing the respective parameters, requested by the response_type